cristiammercado/ng-event-bus/README.md

 * `this.eventBus.on(pattern)` - returns observable you can subscribe to listen events.

+Where:

+ - `key` must be a string and must not be empty, otherwise it will throw an exception.
+ - `data` is optional and can be any type of object.
+ - `pattern` must be a string and must not be empty.

+### Patterns

 Patterns may contain multiple segments split by `:`.
 Use this feature to create namespaces for messages you cast.
 You can use `*` in `pattern` to subscribe to any matching segment, or use `**` to subscribe to all segments, starting from particular position.

 For example, you can use `on('error:*')` and subscribe to all errors, including something like `error:http` or `error:internal` and so on: